 Nothing, no one.
 The place wasn’t in the best condition, with torn furniture and dusty coffee tables.
-The room smelled of sweat and smoke and cheap air conditioner, as if whoever tried to freshen up the place didn’t think of cracking open a window.
+The room smelled of sweat and smoke and cheap perfume, as if whoever tried to freshen up the place didn’t think of cracking open a window.

 All the furniture was pointed to the TV, which was the nicest and cleanest object in here.
 Not a speck of dust was on the screen.

 Someone sits on that couch, someone watches television.
 Someone lives in this house.

 “Arturo!”
 I called out.
 “It’s the Ghosts, time to pay up!”

 Behind me, Reggie and Sarah spread out, taking more of the living room.
 I walked over by the coffee table at the center, gun still at my side.
 Reggie, Sarah, and Tone had their guns raised, ready for action.

 We got into position, and in the time we moved, I didn’t a response.
 I tried again.

 “The Ghosts have appreciated your continued patronage, Arturo, enough so that we offered you a nice deal when we weren’t at our best.
 You betrayed that trust, so we’ve come to collect!”

 No response.
 Either no one was home, or they thought they could short the Ghosts a second time.

 I didn’t need to ask Reggie or Sarah, I was in the living room with them.
 I saw for myself.